gregmagolan/closure-test-2247/README.md

 Build output is 454 bytes.

-### Succesfully build with module resolution NODE with patches applied
+### Succesfully build with module resolution NODE with patches applied in 20170919.angular.dist

 Pulling in my compiler dist at https://github.com/gregmagolan/closure-compiler.git#20170919.angular.dist (HEAD on 20170919 + patches) and running the build with `module_resolution=NODE`, the build succeeds and runs in all variations (build output is consistently 454 bytes).